Alien vs. Predator Central logo

 The Alien Planet from Aliens vs. Predator 2010

-Xenomorph Prime shows up briefly in the Predator ending of the Aliens vs. Predator 2010 video game.
-The Lord Predator bio-mask is obtained by Dark Predator, one of the three protagonists of the game.
-The mask contains the location and a hologram of the planet, with Alien eggs and juvenile Xenomorph Queens being shown on the initial scan of the planet.
-Dark sets his course to the planet and the ending is left open for a sequel which would have possibly taken place on Xenomorph Prime.
+Xenomorph Prime showed up briefly in the Predator campaign ending of the Aliens vs. Predator 2010 video game.
+The Lord Predator bio-mask was obtained by Dark Predator, one of the three protagonists of the game.
+The mask contained the location and a hologram of the planet, with Alien eggs and juvenile Xenomorph Queens being shown on the initial scan.
+Dark set his course to the planet and the ending was left open for a sequel which would have possibly taken place on Xenomorph Prime.

 The Orion Nebula in Alien vs. Predator SNES